LP-116/plotly-challenge/README.md

 * A displayGraph function that builds the bar and bubble graphs.
 * A displayMetadata function that builds the metadata panel.
-* A wahsingGauge function that builds the washing frequency gauge.
+* A washingGauge function that builds the washing frequency gauge.
 * A init function that builds the dropdown menu and runs the graphs and metadata function.
 * Note: the init function is run upon page initialisation.
 * An optionChanged function that controls the dropdown menu change.
 Each time the dropdown changes, the graph/metadata function are run.